AppetizerDavid Scott AllenProvencal RecipesTaste

 • Lightly oil a 5-inch by 8-inch non-reactive baking pan.
 Line the bottom and two sides with parchment.
 Lightly oil the parchment.

-• Bring rosé, sugar and star anise to a boil in a small saucepan over high heat, stirring until sugar is dissolved.
+• In a small saucepan over high heat, bring rosé, sugar, and star anise to a boil, stirring until the sugar is dissolved.

-• Lower heat and simmer about 8 minutes, and wine mixture is reduced to 1 cup.
+• Lower heat and simmer for about 8 minutes, until the wine mixture is reduced to 1 cup.
 Remove from heat and discard star anise.

 • Sprinkle gelatin over the water in a small bowl and let sit for 1 minute to soften.

-• Stir into the hot rosé mixture until gelatin dissolves completely.
+• Stir into the hot rosé mixture until the gelatin dissolves completely.

-• Pour into the baking pan and chill at least 8 hours.
-(May be made one day in advance.)
+• Pour into the baking pan and chill for at least 8 hours.
+(It may be made one day in advance.)

 • Place the egg whites in a medium mixing bowl.